pietervankeer/stage-logboek/notes/install_mariadb_replication.md

 auto_increment_offset=X
 ```

-> `x` is 1 for the first master and 2 for the second master.
+> `X` is 1 for the first master and 2 for the second master.

 Start the dbserver:
 > If already running, restart dbserver to apply config